drwetter/testssl.sh/doc/testssl.1.md

 `--show-each`                   This is an option for all wide modes only: it displays all ciphers tested -- not only succeeded ones.  `SHOW_EACH_C` is your friend if you prefer to set this via the shell environment.

 `--color <0|1|2>`               It determines the use of colors on the screen: `2` is the default and makes use of ANSI and termcap escape codes on your terminal. `1` just uses non-colored mark-up like bold, italics, underline, reverse.  `0` means no mark-up at all = no escape codes.
-Setting the environment varable `COLOR` achives the same result.
+Setting the environment variable `COLOR` achieves the same result.

-`--colorblind`                  Swaps green and blue colors in the output, so that this percentage of folks (up to 8% of males, see https://en.wikipedia.org/wiki/Color_blindness) can distuingish those findings better. `COLORBLIND` is the according variable if you want to set this in the environment.
+`--colorblind`                  Swaps green and blue colors in the output, so that this percentage of folks (up to 8% of males, see https://en.wikipedia.org/wiki/Color_blindness) can distinguish those findings better. `COLORBLIND` is the according variable if you want to set this in the environment.

-`--debug <0-6>`			This gives you additional output on the screen (2-6), only useful for debugging. `DEBUG` is the according enviroment variable which you can use.
+`--debug <0-6>`			This gives you additional output on the screen (2-6), only useful for debugging. `DEBUG` is the according environment variable which you can use.
 There are six levels (0 is the default, thus it has no effect):

 1. screen output normal but leaves useful debug output in __/tmp/testssl.XXXXXX/__ .
 The info about the exact directory is included in the screen output.
 2. list more what's going on, status (high level) and connection errors, a few general debug output